samkatt/gbapomdp/README.md

   documentation in ``` doc/pobnrl ``` folder
 * formatting: Run ``` ./check_formatting.sh ``` in root and check whether the
   code is formatted correctly
+* testing: Run ``` ./run_tests.sh ``` in root and check whether all pass

-#### TODO
+### TODO
-* better idea of the types that go around
-* testing framework
-* rewrite replay buffer
-* implement logging framework
+* refactoring
+    - grep pylint and see if I can fix any of them
-* move contents of agent to root
+    - move contents of agent to root
+* dev
+    - implement logging framework
-* implement static analysing mechanism
+    - implement static analysing mechanism
-* cleanup code
-* add tests

 ### Conventions
 * use ```python FIXME ``` to identify fixes